La Première, Air France’s first class, is distinctive—even among its peers.

 The suite is custom-designed for Air France and won’t be found on any other airline.
 While many carriers have elected to fully enclose their suites with permanent walls or half walls, Air France has chosen to keep their suites open, although passenger desiring privacy can raise electronically-operated solid partitions, or completely enclose their suite with a floor-to-ceiling curtain reminiscent of earlier days of long-distance overnight air travel.

 The seat has an integral coat closet just behind, and an ottoman situated opposite the seat which becomes part of the flat bed, or is cozy enough for another passenger to join the suite to dine.
 The window blinds are electronic, controlled with a seat side switch, and there’s a range of lighting options, from full light to just the glow of the seat-side lamp at turndown.
-Passengers will also find a cozy cashmere through on their ottoman.
+Passengers will also find a cozy throw on their ottoman.

 The suite also has a 24-inch HD touch screen entertainment system with a separate touch screen tablet control.